 Are all money fights bad?

 So are all money fights bad?
 The easy answer is, Of course not!

 Typically, fights begin when one person experiences a strong emotion—such as anger, anxiety, or fear.
 Feelings are neither good nor bad.
 They simply are.
 Negative emotions, such as anger, fear, and anxiety, are a lot like a warning light on the dashboard of a car.
 They signal that something is wrong and needs to be addressed.
 Usually, the worst thing to do is to ignore the warning light, as the problem will persist, grow over time, and eventually, more considerable damage is done.

 Similarly, couples who don’t talk about money concerns are setting themselves up for a money fight.
 These couples allow the pressure to build until someone explodes.
-The wrong ways to deal with money concerns are to nag, stay paralyzed by fear, and point fingers in blame.
+The wrong ways to deal with money concerns are to nag, stay paralyzed by fear, and blame.
 The right ways are to get connected and have healthy money conversations.
-Then, team-up with your spouse to tackle the debt together.
+Then, team up with your spouse to tackle the debt together.
 After all, your relationship is far greater than any money issue.

 Surviving and Thriving in Financial Storms

 I wish I could say these strategies were all it took for Jenny and me to eliminate debt.
 However, our story is one of two steps forward followed by one step back.
 These ideas are not a magic wand.
 Instead, they are a process for staying connected amid the storm.

 Not long ago, Jenny and I took another step backward.
 Unfortunately, this setback happened right before our seventh anniversary.
 The timing could not have been worse.
 As I grasped Jenny’s hands in mine, she smiled gently and summed up how we both felt.
 “Jed, you and I have been through tight spots before.
 The two of us will get through this together, just like we always do.”
 A short time later, we departed on a beautiful anniversary celebration.